JeffShepherd/flashcards/README.md

-# **Flashcards**
+# **Flash Cards**

-Flashcards is a Mod2 project in the [Turing School of Software and Design](https://turing.io/).
+Flash Cards is a Mod2 project in the [Turing School of Software and Design](https://turing.io/).
 This program (ran in the CLI) simulates a set of flash cards.
 A user will be able to see the questions, take guesses, and see a final score at the end of the round.

 [Original Project Specifications and Game Rules](https://frontend.turing.io/projects/flash-cards.html)